leszko/hazelcast-platform-installer/README.md

 	./build.sh 4.0.1 rhel 4.0-1-1 4.0-2 3.2.1 <hz-license-key> 4.1-1 4.1-1 1.6.0 <jet-license-key>

 ## Using installer

-The installer is an executable, you can run it with the following command.

-	java -jar hazelcast-platform-installer-<version>.jar
+- `hazelcast-platform-installer-<version>.jar` - installer JAR
+- `install.sh` - script to start the installer
+- `jdk` - directory with OpenJDK binaries for Linux amd64

+To start the installation you need to unzip the file and then run `./install.sh`.

 It will extract all files needed for the offline Hazelcast Enterprise (and Hazelcast Jet Enterprise) installation on the OpenShift environment.
-Please check `INSTALLATION_GUIDE.md` for the detailed instructions.
+Please check `INSTALL_GUIDE.md` for the detailed instructions.